 It is free without any kind of annoying ads.

 If you like our project and you want to help us with maintenance and further development please consider making a donation.

-Antipodes Map is based on Google Maps service and have a standard free usage limits until exceeding 25,000 map loads per 24 hours.
+Antipodes Map is based on Google Maps and Bing Maps services and have a standard free usage limits until exceeding ~50,000 map loads per 24 hours.